auth0/docs/articles/quickstart/backend/aspnet-core-webapi/01-authorization.md

 ## Protect API Endpoints

-The JWT middleware integrates with the standard ASP.NET Core [Authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/) and [Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/) mechanisms.
+The JWT middleware integrates with the standard ASP.NET Core <a href="https://docs.microsoft.com/en-us/aspnet/core/security/authentication/" target="_blank">Authentication</a> and <a href="https://docs.microsoft.com/en-us/aspnet/core/security/authorization/" target="_blank">Authorization</a> mechanisms.

 To secure an endpoint, you need to add the `[Authorize]` attribute to your controller action: